Biography

 1908

-On 10th October, 1908, Mercè Rodoreda Gurguí was born in a small house with a garden belonging to her grandfather, located on Carrer de Sant Antoni, currently called Carrer Manuel Angelon, in the neighbourhood of Sant Gervasi de Cassoles, in Barcelona.
-She was the only child of Andreu Rodoreda Sallent and Montserrat Gurguí Guàrdia.
-Her father, an accountant for a gun shop, always liked the theatre.
-Her mother felt a certain inclination towards music.
-Both shared a fondness for the theatre, and a somewhat bohemian lifestyle, and they attended the Institut del Teatre (Theatre Institute), headed by Adrià Gual, in order to learn declamation.
+Mercè Rodoreda Gurguí was born on 10 October 1908 in a little house with a garden that belonged to her grandfather at Barcelona’s Carrer Sant Antoni, today Carrer Manuel Angelon, in the Sant Gervasi de Cassoles neighbourhood.
+She was the only child of the married couple formed by Andreu Rodoreda Sallent and Montserrat Gurguí Guàrdia.
+Her father, an accountant at a gun shop, had always enjoyed the theatre.
+Her mother felt a certain inclination for music and shared her husband’s enthusiasm for theatre, in a Bohemian ambiance, and together they attended the Escola Catalana d’Art Dramàtic (Catalan School of Dramatic Art), today the Institut del Teatre (Theatre Institute), directed by Adrià Gual, to learn declamation.

 1909